Friday, 18 August 2017

 "It's a spider web," he said, shoving it closer so I could see it better.

 "Wow, you have a pet spider?"
-I was imagining a huge hairy thing like the one I had seen in the pet shop.
+I imagined a huge hairy thing like the one I had seen in the pet shop.
 Tom went red again.

 "What did you get?"
 I asked.